 On 9 April 2024, IFRS 18 Presentation and Disclosure in Financial Statements was issued which will be effective for the Group from 1 April 2027 onwards.
 This new standard sets out revised requirements on presentation within the statement of profit or loss, including specified totals and subtotals.
 It also requires disclosure of management-defined performance measures and includes new requirements for aggregation and disaggregation of financial information based on the identified 'roles' of the primary financial statements and the notes.
-In addition, there are consequential amendments to other accounting standards, new interpretations or amendments to standards or interpretations have been published which are expected to have a material impact on the Group's financial statements.
+In addition, there are consequential amendments to other accounting standards.
+An impact assessment on this new standard will be performed in due course.
+No other new standards, new interpretations or amendments to standards or interpretations have been published which are expected to have a material impact on the Group's financial statements.